Nvidia reveals Omniverse Enterprise for simulating products and worlds

 He worked with Sebastian “Spiff” Grassia, head of the team that built USD at Pixar.

 “We knew that every studio kind of had something like it,” Quaroni said.
-“And we wanted to see if we could offer something that became the standard because for us the biggest problem was the plugins and integrations with third parties.
+“And we wanted to see if we could offer something that became the standard, because for us, the biggest problem was the plugins and integrations with third parties.
 Why not give it to the world?”

-The problem that they had was that they needed to be able at any point in the film pipeline, to extract an asset, to massage it with a third-party tool, and stick it back into the production process without losing information, said Michael Kass, distinguished engineer at Nvidia and software architect of the Omniverse, in an interview.
+The problem that they had was that they needed to be able, at any point in the film pipeline, to extract an asset, to massage it with a third-party tool, and to stick it back into the production process without losing information, said Michael Kass, distinguished engineer at Nvidia and software architect of the Omniverse, in an interview.

 Grassia said USD is an interchange format for data.